There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) a proposal seminar (pass/fail) and (2) a research proposal with literature review—two assessors (100 per cent).
+Indicative assessments in this unit are as follows: (1) a proposal seminar (pass/fail) and (2) a research proposal with literature review—two assessors (100 per cent).
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 or dissertation for course and Course Enrolment 71520 Master of Biomedical Science (ID 359) and Enrolment (other than course) specialisations in Human Biology, Physiology and Neuroscience